Hormone Journal

 Protocol adjustment based on results

 Treatment refinement depends on integrating follow-up bloodwork with subjective symptom reports.
 Platforms using standardised protocols may adjust dosages within narrow ranges, while others offer fully personalised optimisation.
 Treatment adjustments depend on individual response and clinical assessment.
-Quarterly consultations enable iterative protocol changes — such as modifying hormone delivery methods or adding metabolic support — based on longitudinal data.
-However, no platform guarantees specific outcomes, and response variability across individuals remains a limitation inherent to personalised medicine.
+Quarterly consultations allow for iterative protocol changes, such as modifying hormone delivery methods or adding metabolic support, based on longitudinal data.
+No platform guarantees specific outcomes, and response variability across individuals remains a limitation inherent to personalised medicine.

 How Science & Humans approaches hormone health and weight loss